 - 1/2 small bunch fresh coriander/cilantro, chopped

-- Place a large heavy pan over a medium-high heat and add the oil.
+- Place a large, heavy pan over medium-high heat and add the oil.
 Once the pan and the oil are hot, add the diced onions, ginger and garlic and fry until the onions are translucent.

 - Add the vegetarian haggis.
 Stir to ensure the garlic, onion and ginger are mixed in.
 Fry for another few minutes until the haggis has heated through.

 - Add the canned tomatoes, chickpeas, ground turmeric, chilli flakes, ground cumin, garam masala, salt and sugar.